The Definitive Wii Trimming Guide

 The easiest method of solving this problem is by removing the U5, a convenient component with the same footprint as the U10.
 It is located next to the GPU and CPU and is only used for the internal voltage regulators which are replaced by custom regulators.

 Note: The U5 IC is NOT the same as the U10 IC, and must be removed for this to work.
-You must also remove the 3 smd components (C1, C2, and C6) around U5 as well.
+You must also remove the 3 capacitors (C1, C2, and C6) around U5 as well.

 Custom regulators